Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 You can edit the GPS Coordinates by clicking on the Map.

-Showing Direction on the Map
+♦ Showing a Direction on the Map

 - Tag #15: Track